 While the creation of an economic development strategy desiring "big wins" is a normal outcome of the process, the study found a disturbing gap in the goals and outcomes of the traditional approach.
 The focus is usually on a regional or larger scope with the idea that a "big win" success in the region will filter down to localities in terms of jobs and economic growth.
 But this "hitting a home run" approach takes little interest in targeting existing locally owned or shared-ownership enterprise models and prefers to focus solely on such key metrics as how many jobs might be created and/or how much capital investment in expansion was made by the company attracted to the community.
 And just like the baseball metaphor, there are many more strikeouts than home runs.
 When counting the number of jobs created, little concern is given to the level of wages paid, the community demographics of where the new hires are coming from, or how long the jobs will remain.
-Thus, these economic development strategies tend to give a higher priority to attracting large national or international enterprises into the community while overlooking existing opportunities already developing in their communities from the growing number of local Triple Bottom Line (TBL) enterprises, where an investment would add to long-term community wealth and prosperity.
+Thus, these economic development strategies tend to give a higher priority to attracting large national or international enterprises into the growing number of local Triple Bottom Line (TBL) enterprises, where an investment would add to long-term community wealth and prosperity.